-The Policy and Resources Committee recommends that the States Assembly approves the establishment of "The Jersey Community Relations Trust", under the terms of reference as contained within the proposed Constitution shown at the Appendix.
+The Policy and Resources Committee recommends that the States Assembly approves the establishment of "The Jersey Community Relations Trust", under the terms of reference as contained within the proposed Constitution shown at Appendix 1 to this report.

-There are no manpower implications in this proposal for the States and the financial implications are as outlined above.
+There are no manpower implications in this proposal for the States and the financial implications are as outlined in Appendix 2 to this report.